 <Offer participants pencil & paper to write down anything they wish to permanently banish from their lives – then allow time for each person to approach the fire and burn those notes or any other items they have brought into the circle>

-Cleaning and releasing is only half of the job.
+On this Harvest Full Moon, we must remember that cleaning and releasing is only half of the job.
 Do not allow negative energy to refill the spaces you’ve created.
 Trade the bad for something better; something enlightening and pure.
 Leave here with a smile on your face, the understanding that there is more to life than just existing.
 Stop sitting on the sidelines and engage with the things that take existence to living.
 Blessed Be!

 Before we close the circle, I’d like to take a moment to offer thanks.
 We find ourselves surrounded by all that we’ve harvested, the jellies and jams we’ve preserved, the herbs we’ve dried and tinctured, the piles of logs awaiting our fires, and the pies and corn in our freezers.
 Mother Earth has provided all that we need